dpkristensen/globifest/documentation/project-format.md

 Note that trailing whitespace is ignored.

+### 2.5 Identifier Naming

+An identifier is a symbolic name for the element.
+It must only include one or more characters of the set {a-z,A-Z,0-9,_}, no whitespace is allowed

 ## 3 Configuration Elements

 ### 3.1 Project Structure

 **Parent**=Top

-The "project" directive is used to start a block defining the structure.
-Files which are only included in another project (i.e., as a layer variant) should not have this block.

-The project must be followed by a human readable name.
+The "project" directive is used to start a block defining the structure, and must be followed by an identifier (which is the name of the project).

 Example:

-    :project My Project
+    :project MyProject
         # ... project contents go here
     :end